nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * You can edit all fields of a lesson except the start date.

-* You cannot change the lesson type (i.e. recurring and makeup).
+* You cannot change the lesson's type (i.e. recurring and makeup).

 * The lesson index refers to the index number shown in the lesson list of the student.